The Bottom Line

 Employers based out of Georgia have no legal obligation to allow emotional support animals in the workplace.
 According to the ADA, the only exception would be if the job applicant or employee requires a service animal for assistance.
 However, emotional support animals (or companion/therapy animals) do not meet the criteria to be considered service animals.

 Under the ADA, employers cannot discriminate against job applicants or employees because of a disability.
 If you obtain a certified ESA letter and communicate with your employer, they may decide to allow your ESA.
 Of course, this will vary across different companies.
-You should check with your employer's HR department or ESA policy to determine if this will work for you and your disability-related need.
+You should check with your employer's HR department or ESA policy to determine if this will work for you and your disability-related needs.

 Georgia ESA Laws for Travel

 Before January of 2021, the Air Carrier Access Act (ACAA) permitted qualified passengers to bring their ESA in the cabin without an extra fee.
 The law changed, and airlines can now choose to classify emotional support animals as pets.
 Airlines have discretion over where pets fly (in the cabin or as cargo) and if passengers pay extra fees.

 Despite the change in the law, the ACAA does not prevent airlines from allowing ESA accommodations, and it may be possible to travel with your emotional service animal.
 Not all airlines have the same policies; some will enable passengers to travel with their ESA—with or without a fee.
 Individuals should obtain an ESA letter from an LMHP in Georgia and check the airline's emotional support animal policy for specific guidance to qualify.

 Georgia ESA Public Access Laws